the Second Coming and judgment of the nations, Israel along with the nations

 Ezekiel Chapter 47

-is told about a river that begins from Temple and flows to
+told about a river that begins from Temple and flows to the

-the Dead Sea turning it into a living sea.
-The LORD also
+Dead Sea turning it into a living sea.
+The LORD also tells

 Ezekiel Chapter 48

-is now told the specifics where the 12-tribes are to be
+now told the specifics where the 12-tribes are to be located

-located in the land in relation to the Holy Districts.
+in the land in relation to the Holy Districts.
+Ezekiel is

-Ezekiel is also told how the 12 gates to the city of
+also told how the 12 gates to the city of Jerusalem are to

-establishment of the Millennium government follows the Second
+of the Millennium government follows the Second Coming.
+The

-Coming.
-The setting up this kingdom takes 45-days according to the
+setting up this kingdom takes 45-days according to the book of

-book of Daniel.
-The 1290-day period from the taking away of the
+Daniel.
+The 1290-day period from the taking away of the sacrifice

-sacrifice and the abomination of desolation is the 2nd
+and the abomination of desolation is the 2nd half of the

-half of the tribulation period.
-Daniel is told the who comes to the
+tribulation period.
+Daniel is told the who comes to the 1335th

-sacrifice is taken away.
-Daniel is then told about his resurrection
+away.
+Daniel is then told about his resurrection and inheritance at

-and inheritance at the end of days.
-Daniel’s resurrection
+the end of days.
+Daniel’s resurrection corresponds to the

-corresponds to the Millennium, when all the saints rule and reign in
+Millennium, when all the saints rule and reign in the kingdom of

 11 "And from the